Is the Slender Man Movie Capitalizing on a Real-Life Tragedy?

 The girls were put in juvenile detention to await sentencing.The case made national news.
 Morgan was diagnosed with early-onset schizophrenia; Anissa was given the slightly more vague diagnosis of a “shared delusion” that nonetheless absolved her of criminal responsibility.
 In January, Anissa was sentenced to 25 years in a psychiatric facility, the maximum possible penalty.
 Morgan was sentenced to 40 years in a mental institution in February.
 Leutner, according to her mother, sleeps with scissors under her pillow to feel safe.
 A town was scarred forever; three families were torn apart.
 The Slender Man myth had lurched horribly into reality, and a moral panic, similar in tone to previous uprisings about Marilyn Manson or Ozzy Osbourne, shrieked its way across national media.
 Slender Man was the dark force incarnate, the Thing that arrives unbidden and unseen from the outside world to march our children away — the cult leader, the stranger with candy.
 As far as millions of Americans were concerned, this was the beginning, middle, and end of the Slender Man story.

-Except it’s not: In one week, Screen Gems, a division of Sony Pictures, is slated to release a Slender Man horror film, directed by Sylvain White (Stomp the Yard).
+Except it’s not: This weekend, Screen Gems, a division of Sony Pictures, is slated to release a Slender Man horror film, directed by Sylvain White (Stomp the Yard).
 The movie does not tell the story of the crimes committed by Anissa and Morgan; in the trailer, however, young girls are motivated to do horrible things by their connection to Slender Man.
 “He gets in your head,” a young female voice-over whispers.
 “Like a virus.”
 Another girl is shown screaming and strapped to a cot, presumably institutionalized.
 Another, hollow-eyed, covered in blood, wanders numbly out of a forest, greeted by swirling cop cars.
 The camera pans down to her hands before fading to black: It is heavily implied she is carrying a knife.

 You could imagine how someone, somewhere, might recoil.